PostgreSQL Source Code git master

 FILE * input

-References BF_encode(), input, output, and size.
+References BF_encode(), input, and output.

 ◆ _crypt_gensalt_extended_rn()